 So, What Are Grammar Mistakes?

-The Effect of Common Grammar Mistakes on Students
+Effect Of Common English Grammar Mistakes On Students

 We did a lot of research to compile this common grammar mistakes worksheet.
 We even noticed there are grammar mistakes on signs (such as traffic signs).
 It looks like errors are everywhere, even in the newspapers.
 Sometimes even the most proficient English writers could pay for homework checkers.
 We managed to find errors in both the printed and digital editions for many newspapers.
 We hope these grammar errors examples will help you avoid making the same mistake.

 Funny Grammar Mistakes

 We recently offered some of our readers a quick common grammar mistakes quiz.
 The results were not only surprising, but very funny as well.
 Here are some of the most amusing errors we have encountered in the replies to the common grammatical mistakes quiz:

 - No cutting of tree’s – tree’s should be trees.